• Skip to main content

 FAMILY meals suitable for baby weaning

-Making My One Pan Creamy Tuna Pasta Suitable for Baby Weaning
+Making My One Pan Cheesy Tuna Pasta Suitable for Baby Weaning

 Go for a pasta shape that younger babies can palm like penne or rigatoni.
 Hold back on the salt until you’ve removed their serving, then you can add it and stir it through.
 Melted mozzarella will be challenging for younger babies so it’s best to remove their serving before adding it.